shalin4788/Deep-Learning_Image_Classifier_NN/README.md

 - [PyTorch](https://pytorch.org/)

-You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html) Also there are 2 files - train.py and predict.py for which you will need to have software installed on some IDE, preferably Atom [Atom](https://atom.io/)
+You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html) Also there are 2 files - `train.py` and `predict.py` for which you will need to have software installed on some IDE, preferably Atom [Atom](https://atom.io/)

 Install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

+3 files represent the code needed to build the Image classifier application
+- `Image Classifier Project.ipynb`
+- `train.py`
+- `predict.py`

 Note that the code included in `workspace_utils.py` is to be invoked as an external module to be able to keep session active in case the training of Neural NEtwork goes beyond 30 minutes